 Safety benefit: improve driver expectation by providing clearer information.

-* Evaluate the benefit of moving transit stops to the far-side of the TV Highway/185th Avenue intersection and build bus pull-outs.
+* Move the bus stops in both directions to the far-side of the TV Highway/185th Avenue intersection and build bus pull-outs

-Safety benefit: moving the bus stop to the far-side of the intersection will improve signal operation and reduce rear-end crashes.
+Safety benefit: Improve signal operation & traffic flow and reduce rear-end crashes.

 TV Highway in the vicinity of 185th Avenue has been a top 5% Safety Priority Index System (SPIS) site for over ten years.
 SPIS is a tool ODOT uses to screen the state highway network and identify locations that have significant safety concerns.
 Locations are then ranked based on the frequency, rate and severity of crashes over a three-year period.
 Those locations in the top 5% are investigated further for mitigation options.
 The best candidates for safety projects are typically sites that rank high in terms of cost-effectiveness and mitigation options.